marble999/freshlygenerated/content/posts/Avocado-With-Soy-Lime-Vinaigrette.md

 ![](https://static01.nyt.com/images/2013/03/10/magazine/10eat/mag-10Eat-t_CA0-articleLarge.jpg)

-*If you’re trying to eat healthy but can’t afford to swap a cheat day of french fries for a multivitamin, that can be a problem.
+*If you're trying to eat healthy but can't afford to swap a cheat day of french fries for a multivitamin, that can be a problem.
 However, there are plenty of healthy options available on your plate without breaking the bank.*

 *You can choose from high-quality avocados (yes, you have a better chance of taking a pill and getting nutrients than drinking a mimosa or another calorie-filled cocktail) in many easy and delicious ways.
 This vinaigrette is an elegant and simple spread.
-It’s creamy without being heavy or oily.
-Of course, it’s also nutritional, with fewer calories than a martini.
-So go grab that tray of real-deal avocados and start savoring life’s little pleasures.*
+It's creamy without being heavy or oily.
+Of course, it's also nutritional, with fewer calories than a martini.
+So go grab that tray of real-deal avocados and start savoring life's little pleasures.*
 ### Ingredients

 * 4 small avocados, pitted and peeled